 Pour the wet ingredients into the dry ingredients and mix very lightly.
 See my tip below.

-Can you use a standing mixer for this muffin recipe?
+Can you use a standing mixer?

 Well, you "could" use a standing mixer but your muffins will not be light and fluffy.
 A standing mixer tends to overmix muffins which makes them turn out dense.

 Chop up your strawberries and add to the muffin batter.
 Add the batter to a muffin tin and bake for 30 minutes until done.

 How do you know when your muffins are baked?

 You will know your muffins are ready when you touch them with a finger and they feel firm.
 You can also do the toothpick test.
 Insert a toothpick into the center of a muffin.
 If the toothpick comes back clean, your muffins are baked.
 If there are crumbs or batter on the toothpick, you will need to bake them a little longer.